Chrisp20/SportsMatchGame/README.md

 [Add list of network requests by screen ]
 [Create basic snippets for each Parse network request] [OPTIONAL: List endpoints if using existing API such as Yelp]

+Sprint1
+First week sprint.
+This week I incorporated the creation of my idea.
+The memory game as well as mapping and outline the project.
+I created a name for the project and the wireframe image.
+The beginning of the project is in place.

+For this week I have prepped the code for the start up page.